mgolub2/IAtoDNG/README.md

 ## TODO
 * Support other Sinar Emotion models, such as the 75LV.
+* Read and apply the CCD calibration files included with Sinar backs.
 * Tweak meta processing for other Camera bodies, such as the Mamiya AFD.
 * Package this repo into a Python module.
+* Some kind of GUI would be nice.
 * This could all be wrong :)